- No fees associated with deposits & withdrawals

 - Available at the App Store

 PointsBet is an Australian brand that is shaking things up in US online betting markets with their unique form of wagering, PointsBetting.

 In addition to the fixed odds wagering most bettors are accustomed to, the platform offers a new take on spread and totals betting.
 They follow a philosophy of “the more you’re right, the more you win” to offer dynamic payouts based on margins of victory.

 Even without this interesting innovation, PointsBet delivers an easy to use and engaging platform for traditional sports betting through its betting app and online sportsbook.
 The brand is committed to offering fixed odds at a good value, and their ongoing promo and bonus offers are extensive.

 Continue with our PointsBet sportsbook review for everything you need to make the most of your wagers.

 PointsBet offers excellent bonuses to both new and existing customers.
 Best of all, these PointsBet promos are structured in a way that offers value to those with bankrolls of all sizes.

 The initial PointsBet sign up offer has varied in value over time, ranging from $200 – $1,000 in risk-free bets.
-At $1,000, this is one of the best welcome offers available, and it’s still nothing to balk at now that the sportsbook is only offering up to $200 in sign up extras.
+Currently at $1,000, this is one of the best welcome offers available.

 PointsBet is constantly updating their seasonal offers and one-off promos, and they offer a solid referral bonus for anyone who can bring their friends into the mix.
 They are also one of the only dedicated sports betting platforms that offer a rewards program like those you’d typically see at online casinos.